treetreet0rrm0uth/SchoologyAPI/README.md

     #### Replace "yourdistrict" with the district you sign in with.
     #### (i.e. if i sign in with https://amogus.schoology.com, i would go to https://amogus.schoology.com/api)

+ ## Keep in mind that these functions were made to be used in asynchronous functions.

  ## How to use:
  ### Install the wrapper from NPM
  ```